theolampert/JSValueCoder/README.md

 let decoded = try decoder.decode(User.self, from: jsValue)
 ```

 #### Notes:

-This was based off of work done here [here](https://github.com/byss/KBJSValueCoding), support was added for nested structs and arrays and tests added.
+This was originally based off of work here https://github.com/byss/KBJSValueCoding with the following changes:

+- Support was added for nested structs
+- Support was added for arrays
+- Bug was fixed when decoding Bools
+- Tests added